Save up to 25%… Shop Our Birthday Sale Now!

 Cordyceps for Cats’ Blood Sugar Levels

 Cordyceps also has an impressive effect on the respiratory system, potentially benefiting cats with bronchial asthma.
-It aids in maintaining healthy pulmonary function, thus promoting proper respiration (3).
-In addition to its lung-boosting properties, Cordyceps also offers heart health benefits (4).
+It aids in maintaining healthy pulmonary function, thus promoting proper respiration [3].

-Most cats would do well with an eighth of a teaspoon of pure cordyceps mushroom extract powder, mixed into their food once or twice daily.
+Feeding Dosage: How many mushrooms should you feed your cat?
+Most cats would do well with an eighth of a teaspoon of pure mushroom extract powder mixed into their food once or twice daily.

 Watch this video for the bottom line about cordyceps for cat health: